MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnAfterTestRun-Trigger.md

 > [!NOTE]
 >  To return the error message for a failed test function run, use the [GETLASTERRORTEXT Function](GETLASTERRORTEXT-Function.md).

- You can use the **OnAfterTestRun** trigger to perform post\-processing, such as logging, or to automate tests by integrating the test runner codeunit with a test management framework.
+ You can use the **OnAfterTestRun** trigger to perform post-processing, such as logging, or to automate tests by integrating the test runner codeunit with a test management framework.

  The **OnAfterTestRun** trigger is run in its own database transaction.